 Skip to main content

-Larm supports four monitor types.
-Each type has its own configuration, but they all share common settings for check intervals, timeouts, and incident confirmation.
+Larm supports five monitor types.
+Each type has its own configuration, but they all share common settings for check intervals, timeouts, and disruption confirmation.

 Common settings